Commercial garbage services ending June 30, 2020

-Commercial and industrial waste collection is scheduled over five days per week, Tuesday to Saturday.
+Commercial waste collection is scheduled over five days per week, Tuesday to Saturday.
 The monthly rates depend upon the number and size of containers and the number of pick-ups per week.
 Rates can be found in the City’s consolidated Comprehensive Fees and Charges Bylaw.

 Bins will be emptied according to a schedule set between the customer and the City.
 All bins must be emptied at least once per week.

 Sign-up for commercial waste collection by contacting Public Works at 250-992-6330.